ilarsf/aarc_lts/for-learners/resources/glossary.md

         <h2 class="az-glossary-letter">S</h2>

         <h3 class="az-glossary-term">Scull</h3>
         <p class="az-glossary-definition">A type of boat where each rower uses two oars (sculls).
-Also refers to the act of rowing with two oars.</p>
+Also refers to the act of rowing with two oars, or one of the oars itself in sculling.</p>

         <h3 class="az-glossary-term">Sculling</h3>
         <p class="az-glossary-definition">Rowing with two oars per person.</p>